 This is an important point that you’re making about the relationship that that person has with variability.
 If you have a person that isn’t technically an employee of the company, but you pay them $2000 a month which is going to be more of a fixed cost.

 And, this is how you classify people between contractors and employees.
-If you control how, when and why they do their work and you provide training and you provide the equipment and the software and all of that stuff, they’re an employee.
-If they can do the work unsupervised, they’re going to provide you a deliverable.
+If you control how, when, and why they do their work and you provide training and you provide the equipment and the software and all of that stuff, they’re an employee.
+If they can do the work unsupervised, they’re going to provide you with a deliverable.
 You’re not controlling where they work or when they work.
 Then they’re a contractor.

 Most businesses want more contractors because contractors represent less risk.
 Often people try to maintain contractor relationships with people who really should be classified as full-time employees.
 Chris recommends being careful as changing laws around freelance workers could put your business in a compromised position.